RWParsons/cost-effective-cpms/experiment_1.md

 Experiment 1
 ================
-11 February, 2022
+14 February, 2022

-Question: What are the differences in NMB between models where the Probability threshold was based on the Youden index versus costs-based selection.
+Question: What are the differences in NMB between models where the Probability threshold was based on the currently available methods versus costs-based selection.
 (Hospital falls as a use case.)

 1. Define costs of a TP, TN, FP, FN of falls classification (option to move this into the loop where costs are sampled from a distributions